There is a hard-working and dedicated team behind CAMHS.Digital.

 Dr Pauline Whelan is Co-Director of the CAMHS.Digital research unit.
 She is based at the Centre for Women’s Mental Health and the Centre for Health Informatics, University of Manchester.
 She has worked across a portfolio of health informatics projects for 10+ years, with a particular focus on digital mental health.
 She is currently also the technical lead of a national programme to improve the lives of people with Cystic Fibrosis.
 She draws on mHealth, wearables, virtual/augmented reality, actionable analytics and data science to find new ways to improve health and social outcomes for vulnerable groups.

-Dr Jenni Jardine is a Research Associate within the CAMHS.Digital research unit.
-She is based in the Research Hub at Greater Manchester Mental Health NHS Foundation Trust.
+Dr Jenni Jardine was a Research Associate within the CAMHS.Digital research unit until January 2021.
 Jenni has worked in the NHS since 2003 and as a CAMHS Clinical Psychologist since 2011.
 She specialises in child and adolescent mental health and brings a wealth of experience of a wide range of emotional and behavioural difficulties.
 Her interests include early intervention and preventative strategies for positive mental health and wellbeing.